-The gold price action has not been overly kind to investors in the past few weeks.
+The gold price fluctuations have not been overly kind to investors in the past few weeks.
 The December 2020 low has been broken intraday.
 From a purely technical chart perspective this level needs to hold.

 While the doomsayers in equity markets are always calling a bubble, more tempered heads are paraphrasing Churchill.
 It is not the end, not even the beginning of the end, but perhaps the end of the beginning.
 Seasoned traders will always tell you that markets rarely crash from the top.
 The pessimists throw in the towel and the first down move in equity indices gives room for them to capitulate before the markets once again rise.

-Let’s take a look at the news this week that should be constructive in the long term for gold.
+Let’s take a look at the news this week that should be constructive in the long term for gold price.
 Here’s a headline that just flashed up:

 GLOBAL GOVERNMENT DEBT EXPECTED TO JUMP BY ANOTHER $10 TRILLION AND SURPASS $92 TRILLION BY END OF 2021- IIF

 GLOBAL DEBT SOARED $24 TRILLION IN 2020 TO NEW RECORD HIGH OF $281 TRILLION – IIF

 Stimulus and government spending are still rising like never before.
 And have never been cheaper to service due to ultra-low rates (UK example but the pattern is repeated throughout the West):